aishwarya-bm/social-media-app/README.md

 # Ssup

-Ssip is a social media app to connect with people.
+Ssup is a social media app to connect with people.

 [](https://github.com/aishwarya-bm/social-media-app/README.md#technologies-used)Technologies used
 ----------------------------------------------------------------------------------------------